wesleyboar/tacc-scinet-static-website/README.md

-# tacc-scinet-static-website
+# SCinet Static Webpage for SC Conference

-A static single-page website for SCinet.
+A static single-page website for SCinet to adapt each year for SC conference.